-If you go though a stop sign and you get a ticket, you have transgressed the law that says thou shalt not go through a stop sign.
-Suppose you ignore the ticket.
-You decided you don't believe there should be a stop sign there, so 'I am not going to pay this fine.
-It's irritating to me, I don't want a stop sign there.'
-So, you ignore the fine.
-Then they send you a notice, 'We're going to increase your fine unless you pay it by such-and-such a date.
+If you go through a stop sign and you get a ticket, you have transgressed the law that says, 'thou shalt not go through a stop sign.'
+Suppose you ignore the ticket and decide, 'I don't believe there should be a stop sign there so I am not going to pay this fine.
+I'm convinced there should not be a stop sign there.
+It's irritating to me; I don't want one.'

+So you ignore the fine.
+They send you a notice: We're going to increase your fine unless you pay it by such and such a date.
 You ignore it.
 Payment of the fine would justify you for that transgression.
-You continue to ignore it.
-They send another notice.
-Finally, after a certain period of time they issue a warrant for your arrest.
-One day you're driving down the street and you have another traffic infraction.
-The policeman pulls you over and reads your license number, pulls that number up on his onboard computer and finds out there is a warrant for your arrest.
+You continue to ignore it; they send you another notice.
+Finally, after a certain period of time, they issue a warrant for your arrest.
+One day you're driving down the street and you have another traffic infraction, a policeman pulls you over, reads your license number, pulls that license number up on his onboard computer and finds out there is a warrant for your arrest.
+He comes back to you and says to you, 'Get out of the car, you're under arrest'-slaps the handcuffs on you, throws you in back of police car, takes you on down to the jail and now your car is towed and you're going to pay storage.

-He comes back to you and says for you to get out of the car, 'you're under arrest.'
-He slaps the handcuffs on you, throws you in back of the police car, takes you down to the jail, and now your car is towed and put over here and you're going to pay storage.
-You stay in jail overnight and you come before the judge, and the judge says, 'Why didn't you answer the notices for the fine?'
-Well, I don't believe there should be a stop sign there!
+You stay in jail overnight and you come before the judge and the judge says, 'Why didn't you answer the notices for your fine.'
+Well, I don't believe there should be a stop sign there.
 'But you didn't pay the fine.'
-Now he slaps on a stiffer sentence.
+So now, he slaps on a stiffer sentence.

 He was not justified!
-His work of law could have been to pay the fine and you're justified.

-Now then, is there any work of law to justify you before God in heaven above?
+His work of law could have been to pay the fine, then you're justified.
+Is there any work of law to justify you before God in heaven above?

-One more example: Suppose you murdered a man.
+One more example: Supposing you murdered a man.
 Now you've transgressed the Law of God.
 What is going to justify you to God?
 Not murdering any longer?
-Repentance; that's all!
-Just like the stop sign; if you go before the judge because you didn't pay that fine, and you say, 'Judge, I've stopped at every stop sign since then.'
-He says that doesn't matter, 'you're supposed to stop at all of them.'
+Repentance!
+That's all!
+Just like the stop sign: If you go before the judge because you're hauled in because you didn't pay that fine.
+You said, 'Judge I've stopped at every stop sign since then.'
+He says, 'That doesn't matter, you're supposed to stop at all of them.'